StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification: StreetTree Dataset

 In the second stage, we trained an efficient binary classifier to automate this filtering process for the entire dataset.
-To enhance classification efficiency, we did not use the raw images; instead, we first extracted deep features using a ResNet18~\citep{he2016deep} model pretrained on the Places365~\citep{zhou2018places} dataset.
+To enhance classification efficiency, we did not use the raw images; instead, we first extracted deep features using a ResNet18~\cite{he2016deep} model pretrained on the Places365~\cite{zhou2018places} dataset.
 These features were then used to train the classifier, which consisted of a two-layer fully connected multilayer perceptron (MLP).
 The model was trained for 30 epochs with a batch size of 4096 and a learning rate of 1e-3, using a 9:1 training-validation split.
 On the validation set, it achieved accuracy of 0.9590 and recall of 0.8214.
 Finally, this binary classifier was applied to predict and filter the remaining street view images, retaining only the positive samples.
+Manual inspection confirmed that sub-threshold images suffer from severe occlusion or lack discriminative texture details for classification; excluding these noisy samples prevents feature learning degradation and ensures high training efficacy.